Direct links to:

 Yes, but people with S status must apply for a work permit from the cantonal authorities at the place of work (PDF, 303 kB, 24.05.2023) before taking up work regardless of whether they are employed or self-employed.
 The cantonal authorities then assess whether the financial and operational conditions for the activity in question are met.
 The authorities take into account the special situation of people in need of protection.

 Are people with protection status S allowed to work outside their canton of residence?

-If the commute to work takes longer than two hours, the person can apply to the cantonal migration and employment offices to change the canton of residence, provided the person is not receiving social welfare assistance for themself or their family members.
-The application must be approved by both the old and new canton.
+If the commute to work takes longer than two hours, or the working hours are not reasonable, the person can apply to change their canton of residence, provided they are not receiving social welfare assistance for themselves or their family members.
+Applications to change canton must be submitted to SEM using this form (PDF, 64 kB, 09.06.2022).
+SEM will decide on the application in consultation with both the old and new canton.

 Yes, the services of the employment centres are available to all persons entitled to work who are looking for a job and who are in Switzerland.
 Registration is possible as soon as protection status S has been granted; this is confirmed by letter.
 The protection status S permit is sent later.

-Further information can be found on the Unemployment Insurance and public employment service website or on the website of the State Secretariat for Economic Affairs (SECO).
+Further information can be found on the Unemployment Insurance and public employment service portal or on the website of the State Secretariat for Economic Affairs (SECO) (German, French, Italian).

 Are Ukrainian qualifications recognised in Switzerland?